 The Group is exposed to inflation risk since assets linked to the CPI exceed liabilities linked to the CPI.
 The net carrying amount of all CPI-linked assets and liabilities changes according to changes in the CPI at any given time and all changes in the CPI affect the Group's profit and loss through interest income.
 The inflation risk inherent in the trading book positions is captured through the interest rate risk of the positions.
-At year-end 2018 the inflation imbalance in the banking book amounted to ISK 12.0bn compared to ISK 27.5bn at year-end 2017.
-The banking book inflation imbalance decreased in 2018 mainly due to new CPIlinked covered bond issuances and derivative contracts.
-Exhibit 5.6 displays the development of the Group's banking book inflation imbalance in 2018.
+The inflation imbalance in the banking book was fairly stable in 2019 and amounted to ISK 8.6bn at the end of the year compared to ISK 10.2bn at year-end 2018.
+Exhibit 5.6 shows the development of the Group's banking book inflation imbalance in 2019.